 A BIT OF HISTORY BEFORE WE GET INTO MORE QUESTIONS OF WHY

-San Diego has always had a history of smuggling, first starting in the pirate days where the caves in La Jolla were used to hide their contraband.
+San Diego has always had a history of smuggling, beginning in the pirate days where the caves in La Jolla were used to hide their contraband.

 During probation, smuggling alcohol in from Mexico was widely done.
 The movie Lucky Lady, starring Gene Hackman, Liza Minnelli, Burt Reynolds, was all about smuggling alcohol off San Diego/Mexico.